 The art of being agile

-What with the uncertainties created by Brexit, it is a good time for the board and senior management to reflect on their business and, specifically, their business strategy.
-They need to consider how making agility a part of their strategy will contribute to identifying and successfully meeting new opportunities (before the competition do), while minimising the threats of market upheaval.
+What with the uncertainties created by Brexit, it is a good time for the board and senior management to reflect on their business.
+Specifically, it is a good time to see how making agility a part of their strategy will contribute to identifying and successfully meeting new opportunities (before the competition do!), while minimising the threats of market upheaval.

-Agility is the latest buzzword in business and it is also a quality that we can easily appreciate.
-Perhaps that is because of its links to sport, where it is usually quite a visible capability, unlike, for example, sustainability, which is more intangible.
+Agility is the latest buzzword in business and is also a quality that we can easily appreciate.
+Perhaps that is because of its links to sport, where it is usually quite a visible capability, unlike sustainability, for example, which is more intangible.

-According to Wikipedia, in sport, agility is ‘the ability to change the body’s position efficiently, and requires the integration of isolated movement skills using a combination of balance, coordination, speed, reflexes, strength, and endurance’.
+In sport, agility ‘is the ability to change the body’s position efficiently and requires the integration of isolated movement skills using a combination of balance, co-ordination, speed, reflexes, strength, and endurance’ (Wikipedia, 2018).
 Similarly, in business, agility is used to describe an organisation’s capability to add, subtract, change and co-ordinate resources to adapt quickly to changing markets and take advantage of new opportunities.

-I was reminded of this when seeing an IKEA advert for their ‘bookbook’ or, as it turns out to be, their catalogue.
-A very clever video, but it also highlights that there is often overlooked value in what we do currently or what we could do with just a few improvements if simply redirected.
-And it is this value that might make all the difference to our customers, staff and other stakeholders, which might mean the difference between retaining and losing a business opportunity.
+I was reminded of this when seeing an IKEA advert for their ‘bookbook’ some years ago, which, as it turned out, was their physical catalogue.
+It featured in a very clever video, but it also highlighted that there is often overlooked value in what we do currently or what we could do with just a few improvements, if simply redirected.
+And this might make all the difference to our customers, staff and other stakeholders, which might mean the difference between retaining or losing a business opportunity.

-A simple test of whether your business is agile is to consider the following: to what extent, when something like Brexit happens, is your organisation able to redirect and re-allocate its resources (staff, manufacturing, service provision, capital, suppliers etc) to take advantage of the new market situation…?
+So, a simple test of whether your business is agile is to ask, to what extent, when something like Brexit happens, is your organisation able to redirect and reallocate its resources (staff, manufacturing, service provision, capital, suppliers etc) to take advantage of the new market situation?